Testimony: Ahmaud Arbery slaying defendant changed his story

 Greg McMichael later told police he had shouted a warning to Arbery during the chase, when the running man ignored the demands of the men in the truck telling him to stop.

-“I said, `Stop,' you know, `I’ll blow your f—-ing head off,' or something,” he told Marcy.
-"I was trying to convey to this guy we’re not playing, you know?”
+“I said, `Stop,’ you know, `I’ll blow your f****** head off,’ or something,’’ he told Marcy.
+“I was trying to convey to this guy we’re not playing, you know?’’